itsmoksh/real-estate-assistant/README.md

 ```
 ---
 ## Streamlit UI
-Here's the screenshot of how Research Assistant Chat-bot works.
+Here's the screenshot of how the Research Assistant Chatbot works.
 The article used in this demo
-is from "The Hindu", and it's about the Google new Gen-AI model.
+It's from "The Hindu", and it's about Google's new Gen-AI model.

 ![Question1](assets/sc1.png)
-The Url is processed at first, converts the article into document and chunked it.
-These chunks are stored in the Chroma
+The URL is processed first, converts the article into a document and chunks it.
+These chunks are stored in the Chroma.
 Database in the form of embeddings.
 Then, it's ready to give the answers.

 ![Question2](assets/sc2.png)
-Here's the next question, asked from the both about the model capabilities and the purpose of launching the model.
+Here's the next question, asked by the bot, about the model capabilities and the purpose of launching the model.

 ---
 **Try it out**: [Streamlit App](https://moksh-research-assistant.streamlit.app/)